00Abdel00/ecommerce-sales-analysis/README.md

 - Data visualization (Matplotlib, Tableau)
 - Dashboard building and KPI tracking
 - Git and version control for portfolio projects

 ---

+## 🧠 Learning Reflection

+This project allowed me to deepen my understanding of the complete data analysis workflow:

+- Practiced **data cleaning** using both Google Sheets and Python.
+- Learned how to **handle logical inconsistencies** between columns (like `Qty` and `Status`) and spot outliers.
+- Built my first complete **EDA** in a reproducible Jupyter Notebook and exported visuals for a portfolio.
+- Gained hands-on experience with **Tableau**, creating multiple dashboards and refining layout, design, and interactivity.
+- Strengthened my ability to **document my process** and organize my work using Git and GitHub.

+This experience gave me confidence in my ability to extract actionable insights from messy real-world data and present them clearly.

+---